TheWolfpacker - TheWolfpacker.com bracket: Best NC State games since 2000, round one

 They were seeded one through eight in each region, and in the end we will have the ultimate game since the turn of the millennium.

-Today is the final two games of the first round of the Carter-Finley Region.
-The first two games can be seen here.
+The first round games of the Carter-Finley Region have been conducted.
+The first two games can be seen here while the second pair are here.

 TheWolfpacker.com premium members can vote on this poll on the message board here.